EconPapers

 Atypical Work: Who Gets It, and Where Does It Lead?
 Some U.S. Evidence Using the NLSY79

-No 4444, IZA Discussion Papers from Institute for the Study of Labor (IZA)
+No 4444, IZA Discussion Papers from Institute of Labor Economics (IZA)

 Abstract: Atypical work arrangements have long been criticized as offering more precarious and lower paid work than regular open-ended employment.
 In an important paper, Booth et al. (2002) were among the first to recognize that notwithstanding their potential deficiencies, such jobs also functioned as a stepping stone to permanent work.
 This conclusion proved prescient and has received increasing support in Europe.
 In the present note, we provide a parallel analysis to Booth et al. for the United States – somewhat of a missing link in the evolving empirical literature – and obtain not dissimilar similar findings for the category of temporary workers as do they for fixed-term contract workers.

-Keywords: atypical work; temporary jobs; contracting/consulting work; regular open-ended employment; earnings development (search for similar items in EconPapers)
+Keywords: atypical work; contracting/consulting work; regular open-ended employment; earnings development; temporary jobs (search for similar items in EconPapers)

 JEL-codes: J30 J40 J63 (search for similar items in EconPapers)